paul-ollis/clippets/docs/getting-started/windows.rst

       c:\Users\Paul\AppData\Local\Programs\Python\Pytheon311\python.exe

 #.
 Type 'environment' in the Windows search box.
-The open "Edit the system
+Then open "Edit the system
    environment variables, Control panel".

    i.
 Click on the "Environment Variables" near the bottom of the "System